 The Top 5 Sources of Inflammation

-Inflammation is the root cause of nearly every modern, chronic illness.
-Cardiovascular disease, type 2 diabetes, Alzheimer’s, autoimmune disease, and even cancer can all be traced back to the body’s inability to keep up with the bombardment of inflammation we experience on a day-to-day basis.
-It’s the catch-22 of living in an industrialized world, where we are surrounded by plastics, air and water pollution, synthetic chemicals in our health and beauty products, and processed junk being sold as “food”.
+Inflammation is at the root of nearly every modern, chronic illness.
+Cardiovascular disease, type 2 diabetes, Alzheimer’s, autoimmune disease, and even cancer can all be connected with the body’s inability to keep up with the bombardment of inflammation we experience on a day-to-day basis.
+It’s the catch-22 of living in an industrialized world.
+We are surrounded by plastics, air and water pollution, synthetic chemicals in our health and beauty products, and processed junk being sold as food.

-Research shows that as developing countries (which were once nearly free of so-called “Western” diseases such as heart disease and diabetes) start to adopt the unhealthy lifestyles of industrialized nations, obesity and non-communicable disease rates skyrocket.1 This goes to show just how much of a role environmental factors play in today’s disease epidemic.
+Research shows that as developing countries which were once nearly free of so-called “Western” diseases such as heart disease and diabetes, start to adopt the unhealthy lifestyles of industrialized nations, obesity and non-communicable disease rates skyrocket.1 This goes to show the enormous role environmental factors play in today’s disease epidemic.

-Now for the good news: YOU decide what you eat, drink, and put in and on your body!
-I find it incredibly empowering to know that we have so much control over our own health.
-You can minimize your exposure to the top sources of inflammation by knowing what they are, where they are coming from, and how to tweak your diet and lifestyle to significantly reduce your inflammation levels and get you on the path to optimal health.
-Let’s take a look at some of the top sources of inflammation to help you identify the root cause of your symptoms and prevent (or reverse) chronic illness!
+The good news is that you decide what you eat, drink, and put in and on your body.
+I find it incredibly empowering to know we have so much control over our health.
+You can minimize your exposure to the top sources of inflammation when you know what they are and where they come from.
+Then you can tweak your diet and lifestyle to reduce inflammation levels and start on the path to optimal health.
+Let’s take a look at some of the top sources of inflammation to help you identify the root cause of your symptoms and prevent or reverse chronic illness.

-Eating a poor diet accounts for 1 in 5 deaths worldwide, and has surpassed smoking as the number one cause of death and disability in the U.S.2,3 That’s because the Standard American Diet (SAD) is full of inflammatory foods such as gluten and dairy, fried foods, corn, soy, skyrocketing levels of sugar, and highly processed junk.
+A poor diet accounts for 1 in 5 deaths worldwide.
+It surpassed smoking as the number one cause of death and disability in the U.S.2,3 The Standard American Diet (SAD) is full of inflammatory foods such as gluten and dairy, fried foods, corn, soy, sugar, and highly processed junk.
 These foods wreak havoc on your gut and set you on the path to autoimmune disease and chronic illness.
-Gluten has been linked to over 55 diseases, making it the worst offender by far, followed closely by dairy products.4 Other inflammatory triggers include grains, legumes, nuts, and seeds.
+Gluten is linked to over 55 diseases, making it the worst offender by far, followed closely by dairy products.4 Other inflammatory trigger foods include grains, legumes, nuts, and seeds.

-Eating an anti-inflammatory diet that includes plenty of leafy greens, healthy fats, and clean-sourced protein is one of the best ways you can reduce your risk of chronic illness.
-To learn more about the toxic and inflammatory foods you should avoid (and the nutrient-rich ones you should enjoy!), see this article.
-If you’re short on time, a daily smoothie made with an organic greens powder is a surefire way to maximize vitamins and minerals and support your body’s inflammatory response.
+Eating an anti-inflammatory diet that includes plenty of leafy greens, healthy fats, and clean-sourced protein is one of the best ways to reduce your risk of chronic illness.
+A daily smoothie made with my Organic Greens powder is a surefire way to maximize your intake of vitamins and minerals and support your body’s inflammatory response.
 The easily dissolved powder is rich in the superfoods and phytonutrients missing from our modern diets.

 2. Leaky Gut

-When you have a leaky gut, it’s as if you’re throwing the drawbridge wide open for toxins, microbes, and immune-triggering food particles to flow freely throughout your bloodstream–where they can do some serious damage.
-A high-carb diet containing many of the above inflammatory foods is one of the main causes of leaky gut.
+When you have a leaky gut, it’s as if you’re throwing a drawbridge wide open for toxins, microbes, and immune-triggering food particles.
+These particles then flow freely throughout your bloodstream, where they can do some serious damage.
+A high-carb diet containing many inflammatory foods is one of the main culprits behind leaky gut.
 Other factors include medications, gut infections such as SIBO and Candida overgrowth, and stress.

-How does leaky gut lead to chronic inflammation?
-The particles that escape into your bloodstream are seen as foreign invaders by your immune system, which uses inflammation to attack them in the same way it would fight off a virus or bacterial infection.
-The problem is that as your gut remains leaky, even something as simple as eating lunch causes this reaction because food particles are invading your bloodstream.
+The particles that escape into your bloodstream are seen as foreign invaders by your immune system.
+Your immune system uses inflammation to attack them in the same way it fights off a virus or bacterial infection.
+However, as your gut remains leaky, even something as simple as eating lunch causes this reaction because food particles are invading your bloodstream.
 Your immune system is constantly sending out wave after wave of inflammation, to the point where your body becomes chronically inflamed.

 To naturally support a healthy gut lining and help seal the leak, I recommend following the 4R approach.
-My most comprehensive weapon for overcoming leaky gut is my Leaky Gut Revive™ powder, which contains L-glutamine, aloe vera, deglycerinated licorice, slippery elm, and marshmallow root for sealing and rebuilding a healthy gut lining.
-Other important gut-repairing supplements to include for optimal wellness are digestive enzymes, a high-potency probiotic, and collagen.
+My most comprehensive weapon for overcoming leaky gut is Leaky Gut Revive®.
+It contains L-glutamine, aloe vera, deglycyrrhizinated licorice, slippery elm, and marshmallow root for sealing and rebuilding a healthy gut lining.
+Other important gut-repairing supplements to include for optimal wellness are digestive enzymes, a high-quality probiotic, and collagen.

-Environmental toxins are a major source of inflammation as they are all around us nowadays–from the food we eat, to the water we drink, to the air we breathe, and the products we use on our bodies and in our homes.
-We are exposed to toxins in the following forms:
+Environmental toxins are a major source of inflammation as they are all around us — from the food we eat to the water we drink to the air we breathe.
+They’re also in the products we use on our bodies and in our homes.
+We are exposed to all of these toxins every day:

 - Medications such as antibiotics and birth control